XRPLF/xrpl-dev-portal/content/reference-rippled.md

 * `noPermission` - The request included the `url` field, but you are not connected as an admin.
 * `unknownStream` - One or more the members of the `streams` field in the request was not recognized as a valid stream name.
 * `malformedStream` - The `streams` field of the request was not formatted properly.
-* `malformedAccount` - One of the addresses in the `accounts` or `accounts_proposed` fields of the request is not a properly-formatted Ripple address. (**Note:**: You _can_ subscribe to the stream of an address that does not yet have an entry in the global ledger; if your subscription is still active, you will get a message when that account receives the payment that creates it.)
+* `malformedAccount` - One of the addresses in the `accounts` or `accounts_proposed` fields of the request is not a properly-formatted Ripple address. (**Note:**: You _can_ subscribe to the stream of an address that does not yet have an entry in the global ledger to get a message when that address becomes funded.)
 * `srcCurMalformed` - One or more `taker_pays` sub-fields of the `books` field in the request is not formatted properly.
 * `dstAmtMalformed` - One or more `taker_gets` sub-fields of the `books` field in the request is not formatted properly.
 * `srcIsrMalformed` - The `issuer` field of one or more `taker_pays` sub-fields of the `books` field in the request is not valid.
 * `dstIsrMalformed` - The `issuer` field of one or more `taker_gets` sub-fields of the `books` field in the request is not valid.
 * `badMarket` - One or more desired order books in the `books` field does not exist; for example, offers to exchange a currency for itself.

-When you subscribe to a particular stream, you will receive periodic responses on that stream until you unsubscribe or close the WebSocket connection.
+When you subscribe to a particular stream, you receive periodic responses on that stream until you unsubscribe or close the WebSocket connection.
 The content of those responses depends on what you subscribed to.
 Here are some examples:

 ### Ledger Stream ###